philzook58/philzook58.github.io/_posts/2018-05-11-analytic-center-python-using-scipy-numpy.markdown

 wordpress_id: 1066
 ---

-The analytic center for a set of inequalities $latex \phi(x)<0$ is the minimizing position of $latex \sum -\ln (-\phi(x)) $.
+The analytic center for a set of inequalities $ \phi(x)<0$ is the minimizing position of $ \sum -\ln (-\phi(x)) $.
 In particular it is often used with linear inequalities.
 It gives a reasonable and easily computable for convex constraint function center of the region.
 The hessian at that point can give you a reasonable ellipse that approximates the region too (both interior and exterior approximation).

 I wrote a program for linear inequalities.
 It is not particularly robust.
 First I get a feasible point using the LP solver in scipy.
 Then I give the appropriate gradients and Hessians to a newton conjugate gradient solver in scipy.
 It does return a reasonable center, but I had to fiddle with some epsilons to avoid logarithms exploding and to avoid the hessian being so big it overwhelms the gradient.
 Possibly a couple burn in steps of gradient descent might help, or getting a feasible point that isn't optimal since the optimal points being on the boundary is a huge problem.
 If the newton solver comes back with only 1 or 2 iterations, it probably failed.